cdandoy/DbPop/README.md

 # DbPop - Unit test your database

-This utility allows you to quickly re-populate a development database to an initial state which opens the doors of unit-testing databases.
+This utility allows you to quickly re-populate a development database to an initial state which opens the doors of fast and reliable functional tests.

 DbPop currently only supports SQL Server but support for other databases will be added.